Technical Calculator

 = −0.67

-This test identifies the difference in proportions between two independent groups to assess their significance.
+This check identifies the distinction in proportions between independent companies to assess their significance.

 \(\frac{\hat{p}_{1}-\hat{p}_{2}}{\sqrt{\hat{p}(1-\hat{p})(\frac{1}{n_{1}}+\frac{1}{n_{2}})}}\)